A hiker with a blue backpack walks along a mountain trail with their dog on a leash, surrounded by a lush green landscape dotted with rocks.

 Adopt good behaviour

-❌ Avoid hiking in foggy weather, as you could surprise a herd and provoke an unpredictable reaction from the guard dogs.
+Avoid hiking in foggy conditions – you might accidentally surprise a herd, provoking an unpredictable reaction from the guard dogs.

 Mistakes not to be made

-🚫 Never hug a small dog: this could trigger an aggressive reaction from the patou, which would see your dog as a threat.
+🚫 Never pick up your dog – this could trigger an aggressive reaction from the Patou, who may see your dog as a threat.

 🚫 Do not ask your dog to lie down, as certain postures can be misinterpreted.
-It’s better for him to sit or stand calmly.
+It’s better for your dog to stay calmly sitting or standing.

 By observing these rules, you’ll be able to enjoy hiking with your companion with peace of mind while ensuring everyone’s safety.